History of CNN in Timeline

 On June 27, 2024, CNN hosted the first presidential debate for former President Donald Trump and President Joe Biden.
 CNN claimed that more people watched the CNN Presidential Debate than any other CNN program in history.

-In July 2024, CNN announced it was cutting one hundred jobs (about 3% of its workforce) and consolidating its US, international, and digital news gathering operations into one.
-CNN's global workforce included roughly 3,500 people at the time.
+In July 2024, CNN announced the elimination of one hundred jobs, representing approximately 3% of its workforce.
+Additionally, CNN announced the consolidation of its US, international, and digital news gathering operations into a single newsroom.
+CNN's global workforce in July 2024 totaled around 3,500 employees.